Best vegan supplement for healthy bones with ionic magnesium citrate, vitamin D3, vitamin K2, zinc, potassium, boron, vitamins C and B6.

 - A healthy nervous system and muscle function.

 - Help to reduce fatigue and exhaustion.

 - Supports a normal metabolism.

 - Aids protein synthesis.

 - Supports psychological functions to help cognition and depression.

-Individual daily intake may vary, however we recommend you start by taking 2.5g (approx. 1 tsp) per day, gradually increasing to a maximum of 5.5g (approx. 3 tsp) per day.
-Taking high doses are not recommended.
+Individual daily intake may vary, however we recommend you consume the standard dosage of 3,5 g (approx. 2 tsp) per day and maximum 5,25 g (approx. 2,5 tsp) per day.
 Plantforce® Mag Osteo can be taken with or without a meal.
 Do not exceed the recommended daily doses.
 The daily dose can be consumed at one time or distributed over 2-3 times during the day.